Following separation, you will need to determine the care arrangements for your child or children including:

 If equal time is not in the best interests of the child or reasonably practicable, the next consideration is for the child to live primarily with one parent and spend substantial and significant time with the other parent, which usually involves alternate weekends and one mid-week overnight stay.

-Our lawyers can provide you with personal and practical advice on what parenting arrangement might be best for your child or children following separation including with whom they live and how much time they spend with the other parent.
+Our family lawyers can provide you with personal and practical advice on what parenting arrangement might be best for your child or children following separation including with whom they live and how much time they spend with the other parent.